psevestre/openid-fapi/Financial_API_WD_001.md

 The OpenID Foundation (OIDF) promotes, protects and nurtures the OpenID community and technologies.
 As a non-profit international standardizing body, it is comprised by over 160 participating entities (workgroup participants).
 The work of preparing implementer drafts and final international standards is carried out through OIDF workgroups in accordance with the OpenID Process.
 Participants interested in a subject for which a workgroup has been established has the right to be represented in that workgroup.
 International organizations, governmental and non-governmental, in liaison with OIDF, also take part in the work.
 OIDF collaborates closely with other standardizing bodies in the related fields.

-Financial API consists of the following parts, performed by members of the FAPI Workgroup:
+Financial API consists of the following parts:

 * Part 1: Read-Only API Security Profile
 * Part 2: Read and Write API Security Profile